Online Nursing Programs

 Registered nursing degrees often serve as a prep for the NCLEX RN exam.
 RNs need at least an associate’s degree in nursing (ADN).
 But another common path is the Bachelor of Science degree in Nursing (BSN).

 Master of Science in Nursing (MSN) degrees often help RNs move into advanced practice.
-An MSN is needed for second nursing licenses and roles such as nurse practitioner (NP).
+An MSN is needed for second nursing licenses and roles such as a nurse practitioner (NP) or a nursing instructor.

 The highest level of nursing degree is the Doctor of Nursing Practice (DNP).
 This is a clinical leadership program.
 At the same level, is a PhD in Nursing which focuses on research and nursing science.

 Bachelor of Science in Nursing (RN to BSN)